astrogilda/tsbootstrap/README.md

 7. Create a new pull request to the original project repository.
 In the pull request, describe the changes you've made and why they're necessary.
 The project maintainers will review your changes and provide feedback or merge them into the main branch.

+For more detailed information on how to contribute, please refer to our [CONTRIBUTING.md](https://github.com/astrogilda/tsbootstrap/blob/main/CONTRIBUTING.md)  guide.
 ---

 ## 📄 License